How to Create a Strong Brand Name

 • Whom do you want to help?

-With a foundation in place, your naming process will become a lot easier.
+With this foundation in place, your naming process will become much easier.

 1. Brainstorm names for each of the above categories.
-Don’t try to limit yourself.
-Don’t overthink.
-Just write everything down that comes to mind.
+Don’t try to limit yourself, and don’t overthink.
+Just write down everything that comes to mind.

 2. Narrow the list down until you have 5-10 names left.